LPGA Qualifying Tournament, Stage II

 Panther and Bobcat courses

-Thirty-three players are under par and 42 players are at even-par 216 or better after three rounds in the LPGA’s second stage of qualifying.
+Thirty-two players finished under par and 37 players finished at even-par 288 or better after four rounds in the LPGA’s second stage of qualifying.

-The qualifying tournament returns to Plantation Golf and Country Club, which has hosted a stage of LPGA Qualifying for the last 23 years.
-This week’s LPGA Stage II Qualifying Tournament will be contested over 72 holes without a 36-hole cut.
-The top 70 and ties from Stage II will advance into the LPGA Final Qualifying Tournament (Stage III).
+Plantation Golf and Country Club has hosted a stage of LPGA Qualifying for the last 23 years.
+After 72 holes, the top 70 and ties from Stage II will advance into the LPGA Final Qualifying Tournament (Stage III).
 All other players will receive 2012 LPGA Futures Tour status.

 The LPGA Final Qualifying Tournament (Stage III) will be contested over 90 holes and will be held Nov.
 30 through Dec.
 4, on both the Champions and Legends courses at LPGA International in Daytona Beach, Fla.
 Top finishers in the final stage will earn 2012 LPGA membership (total number of cards TBD) and all others who make the cut will receive membership on the LPGA Futures Tour.